Leadership for a thriving St. Louis Region

 Since 1989, YLSL has brought together high school juniors from public, private, and parochial schools for an entire school year.
 The program allows participants to develop leadership, strength of character, and team-building skills.
 Teacher-liaisons also have the opportunity to receive specialized training.

 Since 1972, this intense, nine-month, full-time professional development program has combined exposure to nonprofit, government, business, labor, and electoral politics with rigorous, hands-on training.
 It is an experiential learning program that provides training in critical thinking, communication, and project management.
-Click here to meet the 2014-2015 Fellows.
+Meet the 2016-17 class of St. Louis Coro Fellows.

 Since 1981, this five-month, part-time training program has given women the opportunity to refine their leadership competencies, learn about the community, and connect with other women from diverse backgrounds who care about community issues.
-Click here to see the Class 62 fall 2014 roster.
+Click here to see the Class 65 roster.

 FOCUS now offers a variety of events and activities throughout the year to help keep program alumni connected with one another and engaged in the decisions that affect the community.
 Join us for a series of events, learning opportunities and alumni dinners to stay connected and get involved in important issues.